 7. Be Available In Your Instant Messaging System

 When you are in the office, everyone can see you sitting there.
-When you are at home, the only thing people can see is if you are available on the instant messaging system.
+When you are at home, people can only see if you are available on the instant messaging system.
 So, make sure your status is green and available.
 If you are in the office and someone wants to know “where do I find the latest PowerPoint on this topic,” they will simply ask you.
-It is the same for instant messaging, be available and responsive.
+It is the same for instant messaging: be available and responsive.

 8. Be Available To Call And Call People Often

 If you need to talk, talk.
 Call people, make it quick, and let them hear your voice.
 It enables you to build a rapport and get things done.
-Don’t simply be another item in their inbox; be a human being.
+Don’t simply be another item in their inbox; be human.

 9. Attend Team Meetings & Speak Up

-As a telecommuter, it is easy to sit inside the four walls of your office and say nothing in a team meeting, but over time you will be slowly forgotten.
+As a telecommuter, it is easy to sit inside the four walls of your office and say nothing in a team meeting, but over time, you will be slowly forgotten.
 To be successful, you need to do the exact opposite.
-If your manager is good, they will usually make time for a team round-table to enable everyone to share their progress and updates to the team.
+If your manager is good, they usually make time for a team round-table to enable everyone to share their progress and updates with the team.

 10. Communicate Clearly

 This is an important skill I stumbled upon.
-You see, I am English, in fact from a place in middle England called Warwickshire.
+You see, I am English, and I am from Warwickshire, a place in middle England.
 In this part of the UK, we do not have a strong regional accent; it is a relatively posh accent.

-This means that when I spoke on Skype or in video conferences, every nationality had a chance of understanding me.
-In fact, I always make an effort to spell out clearly important points.
+This means that when I spoke on Skype or in video conferences, people of every nationality had a chance to understand me.
+In fact, I always make an effort to spell out important points clearly.

-If your team are non-native English speakers, you really need to take your time and be clear when you are talking.
+If your team consists of non-native English speakers, you really need to take your time and be clear when you speak.

 11. Speak With A Smile On Your Face

-When I was 17 years old at college, I landed a tough summer job.
-I was being paid to go door to door trying to sell double glazing windows.
-In the late 1980s, double-glazed windows were like the electric car in terms of innovation…yes, it is sad.
+When I was 17 years old and in college, I landed a tough summer job.
+I was being paid to go door to door trying to sell double-glazed windows.
+In the late 1980s, double-glazed windows were like the electric car in terms of innovation.
+Yes, it is sad.

 12. Share A Little Humor

 The best compliment you will ever get from a British person is they will say you are a “good laugh.”
-The British love humor; that does not mean they are all funny.
+The British love humor, but that does not mean they are all funny.
 It just means that even trying gets you bonus points.

-Inject a little humor into your interactions with people, and they will warm to you.
-I do not mean telling jokes, just trying to see the lighter side of life.
+Inject some humor into your interactions with people, and they will warm to you.
+I do not mean telling jokes; just trying to see the lighter side of life.

-When I want to get an important point across I always use a visual.
+When I want to convey an important point, I always use a visual.
 A visual is a graphical representation of the key points you are trying to make.

 Important points warrant pulling up a PowerPoint presentation.
-But in team meetings, it is simply worth sharing the meeting agenda and minutes so that the audience can see (even if they join late grrr) what the topic is and to who the actions belong.
+But in team meetings, it is simply worth sharing the agenda and minutes so that the audience can see (even if they join late, grrr) what the topic is and to whom the actions belong.

-The visual side of the brain is a lot more receptive than the audio receptors.
-As they say, “a picture paints a thousand words,” and this is as true in remote team meetings as it is in an art exhibition.
+The visual side of the brain is much more receptive than the audio receptors.
+As the saying goes, “A picture paints a thousand words,” which is as true in remote team meetings as in an art exhibition.

 14. Push For A Face To Face Team Meeting

 If you have never met your team in person, it is worth asking in a team meeting if getting together is possible.
-While working from home is a luxury, and it can be done effectively, it is no replacement for getting together in a face-to-face meeting.
+While working from home is a luxury and can be done effectively, it is no replacement for getting together in a face-to-face meeting.

-For me, it can be as simple as having a coffee and a chat with someone.
+For me, it can be as simple as having a coffee and chatting with someone.
 But in reality, good relationships are formed on a team night out.
-A few glasses of wine to loosen everyone up and tell some stories and listen to other’s stories, the time flies by.
+A few glasses of wine to loosen everyone up, tell some stories, and listen to others’ stories—the time flies by.

 15. Do Not Ramble On About Nothing

-Perhaps I am a little impatient on this because I have literally spent thousands of hours of my life on conference calls.
+Perhaps I am a little impatient because I have spent thousands of hours of my life on conference calls.

 Section 2: Develop Great Personal Working Habits